Armored Heart: L'Odeur de l'Amour

 Seeker put it nowhere.

 She blinked, and looked at where it should be, but wasn’t.
 Her heart rate picked up.
 Had Sheep sabotaged it?
 Had she destroyed it, somehow?
 Had Seeker?
-“Calm, Dear,” Seeker whispered.
+“Calm, dear,” Seeker whispered.
 “I didn’t put it nowhere, like that.
 I just put it elsewhere, for now.”

-“Well, where!?” demanded Lanri as she bent forward, and scrubbed her legs.
+“Well, where!?”
+Demanded Lanri as she bent forward, and scrubbed her legs.
 By now the water was so dirty she could barely see her feet.

 Enlevez la saleté de cette eau,” intoned Seeker, who dipped a single finger into the bath water.
 Rapidly, an area of crystal clear water formed around it, outlined by a faint white glow.
 The front of magics spread through the tub like the blast wave of an explosion, and the light consumed the contaminates.
 She could see herself perfectly clearly through the warm water, and noticed several spots she’d missed.